 It’s no secret that crafting great headlines is a critical part of the puzzle when it comes to maximizing click-throughs and traffic.
 Sometimes a few small changes to a headline can result in a dramatic improvement.

-Despite those impressive results, there’s a good chance you already know how important headlines are.
+There’s a good chance you already know how important headlines are.
 But while crafting great headlines is important, there are two primary challenges that most website owners face:

 - We’re not copywriters — Coming up with a creative and winning headline right out of the gate takes considerable skill and practice.